Getting Started With Artificial Lights for Food Photography

-Learning artificial lights for food photography was a huge game-changer for me and I can confidently say it will be a huge game-changer for you.
+Learning how to use artificial lights for food photography was a huge game-changer for me.
 The truth is, the more control you have over your food photography lighting, the more creative you can get with your images.
-Not only does it boost your photography skills, it boosts your confidence behind the camera too.
-You’ll be able to shoot in any location and at any time of day and still produce beautifully lit food images.
-Let’s dive in!
+Not only does it boost your photography skills, it boosts your confidence behind the camera so you can feel comfortable shooting anywhere and at any time of day.
+So, let’s talk about getting started with artificial lighting.

 This post contains affiliate links.
 Read the affiliate disclosure.

-However, after I booked a shoot with a restaurant that was located in a BASEMENT with NO WINDOWS (gasp!), I was faced with the reality of needing to learn artificial lighting.
-After a slight meltdown, I decided to buy an online class through CreativeLive and bought my very first artificial light.
+However, after I booked a shoot at a speakeasy bar that was located in a BASEMENT with NO WINDOWS, I was faced with the reality of needing to learn artificial lighting and FAST.
+I decided to buy an online class through CreativeLive and bought my very first artificial light (a small speed light).

-Check out this old behind the scenes pic from that same basement shoot back in 2014! 😉
+Check out this old behind the scenes pic from that speakeasy/basement shoot back in 2014! 😉

 READ MORE ABOUT: MY FAVORITE GEAR FOR FOOD PHOTOGRAPHY